 You have to find ways to attract butterflies to your garden.
 With proven techniques, you can provide a safe haven to some butterfly species who are fighting their war of survival.
 Keep reading this article to find proven tips for attracting butterflies to your garden!

-1. Provide Proper Food
+1. Provide Proper Food for Butterflies

 If you are a butterfly enthusiast, you might already know that butterflies feed on the flower nectar.
 Keeping the amount of the nectar high is the only way of providing food to the loving butterflies.
 An easy way to keep up the food supplies for butterflies is to grow plants that flower throughout the year.

 Proper watering of plants is also important for the production of nectar.
 If your plants are not watered properly, they will not produce the right amount of nectar necessary for attracting butterflies.
-You can learn Crop science to teach you gardening skills to your kids so they can take care of the flowering plants when you are not around.
+You can learn Crop science to teach gardening skills to your kids so they can take care of the flowering plants when you are not around.

-2. Warmth Is Important
+2. Butterflies Need Warmth

 Warmth is an important factor in butterfly habitat.
 They love going into places where there is plenty of nectar and warmth.
 You can easily create such a lovely place in your garden by growing the flowering plants where sunshine is present throughout the day.